Euro drifts ahead of ECB, no-deal nerves knock sterling

-LONDON (Reuters) - The euro-dollar exchange rate drifted lower as traders bid their time on Tuesday ahead of the European Central Bank’s post-summer meeting later in the week, while renewed warnings from London of a no-deal Brexit kept sterling on the slide.
+LONDON (Reuters) - The euro and dollar kept moves to a minimum on Tuesday ahead of the European Central Bank’s post-summer meeting later in the week, while renewed warnings of a no-deal Brexit skittled sterling again.

-The euro bobbed around $1.18 EUR=EBS but the pound was at two-week low of $1.3125 GBP=D4 and the yuan back-pedalled too CNY=CFXS after U.S. President Donald Trump warned about "decoupling" the U.S. and Chinese economies.
+The euro bobbed back under $1.18 EUR=EBS but the pound sank nearly 1% to $1.3050 GBP=D4 and the yuan dipped too CNY=CFXS after U.S. President Donald Trump warned about "decoupling" the U.S. and Chinese economies.

 “Clearly the headlines about the UK government drawing up some withdrawal agreement overrides is not going to sit well with officials in Brussels if they are true,” said Lombard Odier’s head of FX strategy Vasileios Gkionakis.